TsvetelinaM/login_app/README.md

 ├───utils
 └───validations

-In the assets folder are stored all assets needed for the app - like images.
+Assets - stored all assets needed for the app - like images.

 Components - reusable small parts, styled using styled-components library.

 Pages - the whole pages used for the routing.
 The components needed for them are stored in the Components folder.

 Services:

 api-> the mocked data used for the login functionality ('users.json') i18n-> configurations for the localization snackbar -> configuration for the used notification system